kiteniszhat/NeuralNetwork/README.md

 ## About

-This repository contains a basic, from-scratch implementation of a neural network in Python only with NumPy.
-The goal of this project is to predict MNIST dataset.
+This repository contains a basic, from-scratch implementation of a neural network in Python.
+The goal of this project is to predict data from MNIST dataset.

 ## Features